- Living & Visiting

 - Deer Management

-If you have been involved in an accident with deer, or someone you know has, please complete this survey to help the city document these occurrences, Deer Damage Report Survey
+If you have been involved in an accident with deer, or someone you know has, please complete this survey to help the city document these occurences, Deer Damage Report Survey

 Ohio Highway Patrol driving tips for motorists

-If you see 1 deer on or near a roadway, expect others to follow.
+- If you see one deer on or near a roadway, expect others to follow.
 Slow down and be alert.